rynop/software-school/README.md

 ## Prerequisites

-There is some setup you as the teacher, will need to do before getting started.
+Before getting started, there are some steps the teacher and each student will need to do.

 > Help needed: this school is setup for mac and linux computers.
 PR welcome for adding windows support.